Tokunoshima: Transportation

 The port of Kametoku, located adjacent to Kametsu in the administrative town of Tokunoshima, has regular ferry service to the towns of Naze on Amami and Wadomari on Okinoerabu.
 From Amami, the ferry continues to Kagoshima.
 From Okinoerabu, the ferry continues to Yoron and Okinawa.
 Ferries exist to Kobe as well.
 The smaller port of Hetono, in the town of Amagi, has ferries to Kagoshima and to Setouchi on Amami.
 When waves are too strong on the Pacific side of the island, where Kametoku is located, the Kametoku ferries will instead dock at Hetono port.
 Small ports primarily used by fishing or sightseeing boats exist elsewhere along the shoreline.

 Tokunoshima Airport, located in Amagi, is connected to Kagoshima, Amami, and Okinoerabu (with the flight continuing to Okinawa) by Japan Airlines and Japan Air Commuter.

 The main highway on the island is Kagoshima Prefecture Highway 80, which traverses the island from Tokunoshima Airport and Amagi to Kametsu and then follows the southeastern coast of the island to Isen.
 From Isen, Highway 83 crosses the southeast area of the island to Amagi.
 Highway 629 follows the northern coast of the island from Tokunoshima Airport to the village of Kedoku.
 Highway 617 is an inland route between Kametsu and the village of Itokina, while Highway 618 connects Kedoku to the village of Matsubara through the village of Todoroki.

-Local attractions

-Tokunoshima is a popular tourist destination.
-Hiking is discouraged because of the dangers of the Okinawa habu, but the island's coastline includes several natural landmarks.
+Notable landmarks

 Mushiroze, on the island's north coast, contains large granite slabs which have been shaped by wind and waves.
 The area is named for the way the flat stone slabs resemble mushiro, a Japanese term for woven straw mats.
-Another seaside attraction is Innojofuta, which is also advertised for its rock formations and cliff faces.
-The best-known rock formations are the so called Megane-iwa (Eyeglass Rock" and Kinoko-iwa (Mushroom Rocks).

-Cape Inutabu, the westernmost point of the island is the place of the "Memorial Tower of Special Attack Fleet with Battleship as Flagship".
-It was erected in April 1968 and a memorial service is held annually on April 7th.
+Cape Inutabu, the westernmost point of the island, features a panoramic ocean view and a memorial, built in April 1968, to the Japanese battleship and her escorts, which were sunk near Tokunoshima during the final stages of World War II.
+A memorial service is held annually on April 7th.

 Much of the island is included within Amami Guntō National Park, established in 2017 to replace Amami Guntō Quasi-National Park, established in 1974.